Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/getting_started.md

 #### String

-A string of characters surrounded in quotation marks
+A set of characters surrounded in quotation marks

 ```json
 "Im a string!"